 However, many cases are not obviously one party’s fault.
 It is possible that the collision occurred because a bike rider failed to take proper precautions or was in violation of the rules of the road herself.
 Defendants may argue in settlement talks or trial that a plaintiff contributed to the accident.
 Pursuant to 42 P.S. §7102, a plaintiff’s recovery will be reduced by the portion that he or she is at fault.

 Courts must evaluate an accident by comparing the culpability of each party.
-This means that if a plaintiff is more than 50% to blame for a bike accident, he or she cannot collect any compensation.
-However, if a claimant is less than half at fault for the incident, the court must reduce the award at trial by that percentage, by the plaintiff can still make a recovery.
+This means that if a plaintiff is more than 50 percent to blame for a bike accident in State College, he or she cannot collect any compensation.
+However, if a claimant is less than half at fault for the incident, the court must reduce the award at trial by that percentage, but the plaintiff can still make a recovery.
 A State College accident attorney could build a claim that attempt to prove that the defendant driver is the sole party liable for the bicycle collision.

 A bicycle crash can result in severe, catastrophic injuries.
 Bike riders have little protection from the full force of a collision with a car, and in many cases, may find themselves ejected from their bike or trapped under the defendant’s car.
 Fortunately, a cyclist who was struck by a negligent driver can seek financial restitution.

-The severity of a biker’s injuries directly relates to the amount of compensation they can seek.
+The severity of a biker’s injuries directly relates to the amount of compensation he or she can seek.
 Common examples of physical injuries a bicyclist may suffer include:

-A plaintiff must be sure to include all economic losses resulting from the collision.
+A plaintiff must be sure to include all economic losses resulting from the collision in the lawsuit.
 This could include lost wages, lost earning capacity, and property damage for the bike.
 In addition to recovering economic losses, a claim should demand payments for physical and emotional trauma.
 A State College lawyer could help an injured bicyclist calculate their non-economic losses from an accident.

 Every commuter on State College roads assumes a duty to protect all other people that they may encounter.
 This extends to motorists, pedestrians, and bike riders.
 As a result, a bicyclist who suffers injuries in a collision with a negligent driver deserves to receive compensation for their losses.